GeospatialPython/pyshp/README.md

 	>>> w.save('shapefiles/test/multipatch')

-For an introduction to the various part types and examples of how to create 3D MultiPatch objects see [this ESRI White Paper](http://downloads.esri.com/support/whitepapers/ao_/J9749_MultiPatch_Geometry_Type.pdf).
+For an introduction to the various multipatch part types and examples of how to create 3D MultiPatch objects see [this ESRI White Paper](http://downloads.esri.com/support/whitepapers/ao_/J9749_MultiPatch_Geometry_Type.pdf).

 ## Working with Large Shapefiles